Dev-Margo/modern-js/modern-js-notes.md

-**2: Javascript Fundementals**
+# Javascript Fundementals

-    **Variables:**
+## Variables:
-        "let" to declare a variable.
+> "let" to declare a variable.
-            e.g "x = 'Hello';
++ e.g "x = 'Hello';

-            var is the older form of let with some differences
+> var is the older form of let with some differences

-            repeated declarations are illegal:
+> repeated declarations are illegal:
-                SyntaxError: 'message' has already been declared
++ SyntaxError: 'message' has already been declared

-            Naming:
+### Naming:
-                Names can only have letters, digits, or $ and _ Use camel case
++ Names can only have letters, digits, or $ and _
++ Use camel case
-                cant start with digits
++ cant start with digits
-                cant have hyphens in variable Names
++ cant have hyphens in variable Names
-                case matters
++ case matters
-                use strict makes declarations without let illegal (i.e. python)
++ use strict makes declarations without let illegal (i.e. python)

-        Constants use "const"
+### Constants use "const"
-            consts cant be reassigned
++ consts cant be reassigned

-    **Data Types:**
+## Data Types:
-        Javascript is dynamically typed - a variable can contain any datatype
+> Javascript is dynamically typed - a variable can contain any datatype

         Number:
             contains both ints and floats
             Also contains Infinity, -Infinity, and NaN